sys-bio/tellurium/docs/_notebooks/core/tellurium_plotting.rst

 In the above code, the ``exec`` command is used to set the model parameters to their given value (i.e. ``r.K1 = 1.5``) and the code sweeps through all the given parameters of interests (names).
+Above, we see that the K3 parameter produces the widest distribution of outcomes, and is thus the most sensitive under the given model, taking into account its assumptions and approximate parameter values.
+On the other hand, variations in  K_1, K1, and K_3 seem to have very little effect on the outcome of the system.